Inventors-Way/Inventors.ECP/README.md

 To separate STX [0xF1], and ETX [0xF2] data bytes from data bytes with the same values that are part of the data being transmitted, each STX/ETX is preceded with a Data Length Escape (DLE) [0xFF] byte.
 This DLE byte can then be used by the receiving software to distinguish between whether the 0xF1/0xF2 is either the beginning or end of a frame or whether it is part of the data being transmitted in the frame.

 However, the DLE/STX and DLE/ETX combinations may also occur in the data being transmitted.
 Byte stuffing is used to distinguish between a DLE/STX or DLE/STX that is framing or which is part of the data being transmitted.
 This is done by for each DLE that is part of the data an extra DLE is inserted.
-Consequently, when the data is reived if a STX or ETX is preceded by an even number of DLE’s then it is part of the data and part of the framing of a frame.
-The extra DLE’s is discarded when the data is received.
+Consequently, when the data is reived if a STX or ETX is preceded by an even number of DLEï¿½s then it is part of the data and part of the framing of a frame.
+The extra DLEï¿½s is discarded when the data is received.
 The advantage of this approach is that it is possible to transfer arbitrary binary data with the ECP protocol, the disadvantage is that the size of the frames in dependent on its data content and it makes it more challenging to calculate maximal data transfer rates for the protocol.

 ### Network Layer